contentful-labs/gazette/README.md

 ### Security

 **Never ever give your CMA token away to applications you don't trust**.
-Contentful Gazette will store your CMA token only until the end of a session.
+Contentful Gazette will store your CMA token in-memory only until the browser tab is closed.
 You can verify what we do with your token by studying the code of [src/contentful.js](./src/contentful.js).

 ## Setting up your own Gazette